samisalkosuo/finnish-dep-parser-docker/README.md

 - *haproxy_template.cfg*, Config file template for haproxy.
 Modify to your needs.
 Copied to *haproxy.cfg" when starting the farm.
 - *Dockerfile*, Dockerfile to build local haproxy image.

+Example:

+- *nproc*, command to check number of cores in the Linux server.
+  - assume 4 cores
+- *start_parser_farm.sh 4 0.13*, starts proxy and 4 parsers of version 0.13.

-This kind of farming is not intended for production use.
+This kind of farmin/scalability is not intended for production use.
 Use for example [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) for production.
-There also Community Edition available: https://hub.docker.com/r/ibmcom/icp-inception/.
+There is Community Edition available: https://hub.docker.com/r/ibmcom/icp-inception/.

 # Disclaimer